hackclub/hackclub/meta/applications/yc_s15.md

-At MHacks V and PennApps X, the two largest collegiate hackathons with >1000 attendees flown in from schools including Stanford, MIT, and Harvard, half of the winning teams were led by high school students, all of whom are part of their local hackEDU chapter.
+At MHacks V and PennApps X, the two largest collegiate hackathons with >1000 attendees flown in from schools including Stanford, MIT, and Harvard, half of the winning teams were led by high school students.
+All of the winning high school teams were led by a hackEDU hacker.

 Running a programming club has been such an empowering experience for Amy Sorto, one of our club leaders from New Jersey, she decided to put together a